-These days, even though we are all, for the most part, stuck at home, trying to be safe from COVID-19, that doesn’t mean that we are safe from cybercrime.
-Cybercriminals continue to target victims, even in this environment, and many of these scams are related to COVID-19.
+These days, even though we are all, for the most part, stuck at home, trying to be safe from COVID-19, that doesn’t mean that we are safe from Pandemic Phishing Scams.
+Cyber criminals continue to target victims, even in this environment, and many of these scams are related to COVID-19.
 This is pretty common when something like a crisis comes down, so you have to remain vigilant as you go through your daily life.
 Here are some of the things you should be looking for and being aware of:

 As we look towards our government officials for help, they have been sending out money to people who have lost their jobs or become impacted financially by the COVID-19 crisis.
-Criminals have started to create phishing scams that look identical to the correspondence that might come from the government.
+Criminals have started to create Pandemic Phishing Scams that look identical to the correspondence that might come from the government.
 They do this to trick people into revealing their personal information.
 Currently, if you are in the UK, Australia, or the US, you are probably being targeted.